-- Breech wrinkle score 1 animals seldom get struck, score 5 animals often do. - · Easiest time to select against breech wrinkle is at lamb marking. - Get rid of the highest scores first to allow a percentage of culling on wrinkle. - Improvement in the flock can be rapid especially if your ram source is on the same lines of selection and you are careful when selecting rams. - You need not lose wool cut use Australian Sheep Breeding Values (ASBVs). - Every little bit helps and is permanent start now.
+- Breech wrinkle score 1 animals seldom get struck, score 5 animals often do. - For rapid progress, select ram and ewe replacements with less wrinkle.
+Cull the highest wrinkle-scoring ewe replacements each year. - Easiest time to select against breech wrinkle is at lamb marking tag the animals and market at an appropriate time. - Use rams from a source that is also breeding plainer sheep. - You need not lose wool cut use Australian Sheep Breeding Values (ASBVs) to identify plain but high fleece weight rams. - Every little bit helps and is permanent start now.

-Naturally bare breeched animals
+Naturally bare-breeched animals

-- Animals that have less breech cover (bare breech) do occur naturally. - Animals with a greater bare area do get struck less often in winter rainfall areas. - It is not as important as breech wrinkle in terms of propensity to get fly struck. - Genetic progress for reducing breech cover is possible albeit slower than for breech wrinkle. - Every little bit helps start now.
+- Animals that have less breech cover (bare breech) do occur naturally. - Animals with a greater bare area do get struck less often in winter rainfall areas. - Bare breech is not as important as breech wrinkle in terms of propensity for flystrike. - Genetic progress for reducing breech cover is possible albeit slower than for breech wrinkle. - Once you have reduced breech wrinkle to score 1-2, you can select for bare breech.